- About TTI

 Are intermediaries the hotel's friend or enemy?

-These questions and many more will be addressed by our expert speakers.
+These questions and many more were addressed by our expert speakers.
 They are all hotel distribution specialists and represent four different aspects of hotel distribution.

-This Forum is being held jointly between Travel Technology Initiative and European Tour Operators Association.
+This Forum was held jointly between Travel Technology Initiative and European Tour Operators Association.